 Pre-schoolers and primary graders use color and shape to identify things, researchers say, which may explain the rosy fixation kids can develop, particularly when it comes to their bedroom decor.
 If pink bedrooms are must-haves for little girls, I favor simplicity and mutability versus overwhelming color and accessories.
 It’s easier to change out a rug, paint an accent wall, or swap out bedding in than it is to break down and redecorate an entire room.
 For the adorable princess bedroom [top] the crown wall decal sets the color scheme and acts as a headboard, too.… Continue Reading

 Music has always held a special place in my heart so I found this musical theme children’s room wallpaper mural rather comforting.
 Marching children and animals parade across the staff, serenading sweet dreams.
 The striped rug pattern echoes the musical score.
 Little Hands, of Portugal, custom size each wall mural for a perfect fit.
 The framed bed is sweetly painted to coordinate with the background color of the mural.

 One thing is certain, babies don’t stay babies very long.
-Our youngest daughter has been looking for crib sheets suitable for her 2 year old when his crib is converted into a toddler bed.
+Our youngest daughter has been looking for sheets suitable for her 2 year old when his crib is converted into a toddler bed.
 She has zeroed in on several designs, one of them being the simple, modern pieces from Candy Kirby Designs.
-Each item is handmade in the USA with American grown kona cotton in patterns that can be mixed and matched.
-Designer Erin Mercado just released the Fall/Winter 2013 designs ).
+All this organic bedding for children is handmade in the USA with American grown kona cotton in patterns that can be mixed and matched.
+Designer Erin Mercado is a mom of three who still works at home.

-The shop also carries blankets, pillows, throws, leggings and hair bows. … Continue Reading
+The shop also carries blankets, pillows, throws, gowns, leggings and hair bows. … Continue Reading

 I recently shared our youngest daughter’s (DD2) budget friendly guest bath which is now used by my darling grandson (DGS).
 His bathroom is off a short hallway between his eclectic nursery and the guest bedroom.